vonn4/vonn4-CS-303-Assignment-2/README.md

 Stack_Vector.h: Header file containing the declaration of the Stack class.
-Stack_Vector.cpp: Implementation of the Stack class methods. main.cpp: Main program that provides an interactive menu for performing operations on the Singly Linked List and Stack.
+Stack_Vector.cpp: Implementation of the Stack class methods. main.cpp: Main program that provides an interactive menu for performing operations on the Singly Linked List and Stack. screenshot files: screenshots of sample output that showcase me going through a stream of possible output and the functionality of the program.
 README.md: This file containing instructions and information about the project.

 List Operations -